 179D Energy Modeling

 Section 179D of the Federal Tax Code provides a fantastic tax deduction for energy efficiency improvements to commercial buildings.
-A building may qualify for a tax deduction under Section 179D for as much as $1.80 per square foot for owners and designers.
+With the recent updates in the Inflation Reduction Act, a building may qualify for a tax deduction under Section 179D for up to $2.50 to $5.00 per square foot for owners and designers.
 Energetics provides energy modeling and documentation required to claim these credits.